Why care about accessibility?

 - Non-quality displays in foreign countries

-Quick overview of WCAG 2.1
+Quick overview of accessibility guidelines

 The Web Content Accessibility Guidelines (WCAG) are a single shared standard for web content accessibility.
 Going through the WCAG specifications might seem, well, overwhelming.
-But they are the most complete source for web accessibility.
+But they’re the most complete source for web accessibility.
 And navigating them can be easier then you might think.
 Rather than jumping into the complete specifications, go with a quick reference guide.

 The guide shows you all the rules with short descriptions and then techniques and failures for each rule.
 To pass each rule, implement one of the sufficient techniques and avoid the failure criteria.
 You can also visit each criterion, which has its own page describing it in detail, sometimes with implementation examples.

 What we offer and what you can do